-Hi, I’m Rati!
-I am an actress and dancer based in Los Angeles, California.
-I grew up in Indiana, and was a dancer from the start.
-It taught me confidence, something I really struggled with and was insecure about — I didn’t see myself in my surroundings.
-I started dancing with kathak, ended up doing ballet, tap and jazz, and eventually joined the cheerleading squad in high school, and became captain of my dance team.
+I am an actress based in Los Angeles, California.
+I grew up in Indiana, and was a dancer from the beginning.
+Dance taught me confidence, something I really struggled with and was insecure about because I didn’t see myself in my surroundings.
+I took up the Indian classical dance form, Kathak, ended up doing ballet, tap and jazz, and eventually joined the cheerleading squad in high school, and became captain of my dance team.

 Starting out in dance, did you see yourself becoming an actress?

 When I was younger, I would video record music videos from MTV and learn the choreography.
-I’d watch Janet Jackson EVERY DAY; she was my inspiration and what inspired me to major in Dance in college.
+I’d watch Janet Jackson EVERY DAY, she was my inspiration and what led me to major in dance in college.
 All roads led to Janet, I was hell-bent on becoming a backup dancer for her.
-Postcollege in Chicago I decided to pack my bags and head to Los Angeles, take every dance class and do whatever it took to get an audition.
+Post-college in Chicago, I decided to pack my bags and head to Los Angeles, take every dance class and do whatever it took to get an audition.

-It was scary – I faced lots of rejection, I felt defeated, but decided to take acting classes, I figured I was in the space so I should at least take advantage.
+It was scary – I faced lots of rejection, I felt defeated, but I decided to take acting classes.
+I figured I was in the space so I should at least take advantage of my opportunities.

-I started taking a class with a teacher that happened to be the go-to sitcom coach, she encouraged me to consider acting seriously and embrace my ability to be funny.
-I had always thought people were laughing at me not at my jokes.
+I started taking a class with a teacher that happened to be a go-to sitcom coach, she encouraged me to consider acting seriously and embrace my ability to be funny.
+I had always thought people were laughing at me, not at my jokes.

-This was around the time ‘Slumdog Millionaire’ won an Oscar.
-I was developing my confidence in a time where being brown became “cool” and the industry was looking for South Asian things and people for the moment and it helped me get an agent.
+This was also around the time ‘Slumdog Millionaire’ won an Oscar.
+I was developing my confidence in a time where being brown became ‘cool’ and the industry was looking for South Asian things and people, which helped me land an agent.

-Then things started to pivot, they only wanted to tell the narrative of a stereotypical woman of color falling in love or similar same-old stories, it resulted in a level of discouragement and because they only wanted to check certain boxes.
+Then things started to pivot, the industry only wanted to tell the narrative of a stereotypical South Asian women, falling in love or similar same-old stories, it resulted in a level of discouragement and because they only wanted to check certain boxes.

 I got an agent in 2009 but booked my first big break almost a decade later.